uestcyile/LightGlue-ONNX/README.md

 ## ONNX Export

-Prior to exporting the ONNX models, please install the [requirements](/requirements.txt) of the original LightGlue repository. ([Flash Attention](https://github.com/HazyResearch/flash-attention) does not need to be installed.)
+Prior to exporting the ONNX models, please install the [requirements](/requirements.txt) of the original LightGlue repository.

 To convert the DISK or SuperPoint and LightGlue models to ONNX, run [`export.py`](/export.py).
 We provide two types of ONNX exports: individual standalone models, and a combined end-to-end pipeline (recommended for convenience) with the `--end2end` flag.